Palliative Care for Better Quality of Life Now

 What Are Some Common Misconceptions of Palliative Care?

 The biggest misconception is that palliative care is what we do when there is nothing else to be done – that it is only focused on care for the dying.
-A key message is that palliative care is appropriate for anyone with a serious illness regardless of life expectancy, regardless of what we think the outcome is.
+A key message is that palliative care is appropriate for anyone with a serious illness regardless of life expectancy, or what we think the outcome is.

 The second misconception is that palliative care is the same as hospice.
-Hospice is a specialized form of care focused on improving quality of life for people in the last six months of life.
+Hospice is a specialized care focused on improving quality of life for people in the last six months of life.
 Palliative care is a natural bridge to hospice for many patients, but many patients who are cared for with palliative care will never need hospice.